About the CCDI Molecular Characterization Initiative

 These data will also enable researchers to create better clinical trials, learn about the origins and drivers of childhood cancer, and make faster progress in the development of new and better treatments, especially for childhood cancers with limited effective treatment options.

 Who can participate in the Molecular Characterization Initiative?

-Currently, children and AYAs who are both newly diagnosed with a central nervous system tumor and receiving care at a hospital affiliated with the Children’s Oncology Group are eligible to participate in the initiative.
+Currently, children and AYAs who are newly diagnosed with a central nervous system tumor, soft tissue sarcoma, or rare tumor, and who are receiving care at a hospital affiliated with the Children’s Oncology Group are eligible to participate in the initiative.

 To join at this time, a child or AYA must:

 - be newly diagnosed (have not had any treatments for their cancer yet)

 - be 25 years old or younger